MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Up To Date Views.md

 ---
-title: Up-to-date views
+title: Up to date views
 description: Sample for up to date views using Universal Bot
 author: surbhigupta12
 ms.topic: conceptual
 localization_priority: Normal
 ---

-# Up-to-date cards
+# Up to date cards

 You can now provide latest information to your users on Adaptive Cards with a combination of refresh and message edits in Teams.
 With this you are able to update the user-specific views dynamically to its latest state as and when there is a change on your service.
 For example, in the case of project management or ticketing cards, you can update comments and the status of the task.
 In case of approvals the latest state is reflected while also providing differentiated information and actions.

-For example, a user can create an asset approval request in Teams conversation.
-Alex creates an approval request and assigns it to Megan and Nestor.
+For example, a user can create an asset approval request in a Teams conversation: Alex creates an approval request and assigns it to Megan and Nestor.
 The following are the two parts to create the approval request:

-* Now user-specific views can be leveraged using the refresh property of the Adaptive Cards.
+* User Specific Views can be leveraged using the `refresh` property of the Adaptive Cards.
 Using user-specific views one can show a card with **Approve** or **Reject** buttons to a set of users, and show a card without these buttons to other users.

 * To keep the card state updated at all times, Teams message edit mechanism can be leveraged.
 For example, each time there is an approval, bot can trigger a message edit to all users.
-This bot message edit triggers an `adaptiveCard/action` invoke request for all automatic refresh users, to which the bot can respond with the updated user-specific view card.
+This bot message edit triggers an `adaptiveCard/action` invoke request for all automatic refresh users, to which the bot can respond with the updated user specific card.

 For more information, see [how to do a bot message edit](https://docs.microsoft.com/microsoftteams/platform/bots/how-to/update-and-delete-bot-messages?tabs=dotnet#update-cards).